-- The GACC will coordinate all movement of these Crews.
-Units may commit their Type I - 42 Federal Crews to initial attack incidents in the Unit.
-Response to cooperator's requests for - Assistance by Hire in the immediate vicinity of the mutual threat area can be initiated by the Units.
-Both above actions will be followed by immediate notification to the GACC of resources. - Units.
+The GACC will coordinate all movement of these Crews.
+Units may commit their Type I Federal Crews to initial attack incidents in the Unit.
+Response to cooperator's requests for Assistance by Hire in the immediate vicinity of the mutual threat area can be initiated by the Units.
 Both above actions will be followed by immediate notification to the GACC of resource commitment.